 There are no significant concentrations of credit risk within the Group.
-The credit risk of the Group's other financial assets, which comprise cash and cash equivalents, pledged deposits, trade receivables, deposits and other receivables, an amount due from a non-controlling equity holder, amounts due from related companies, an amount due from ultimate holding company arises from default of the counterparty, with a maximum exposure equal to the carrying amounts of these instruments.
+The credit risk of the Group's other financial assets, which comprise cash and cash equivalents, pledged deposits, trade receivables, deposits and other receivables, an amount due from a non-controlling equity holder, amounts due from related companies arises from default of the counterparty, with a maximum exposure equal to the carrying amounts of these instruments.